MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/specify-runtime-requirements.md

 You can specify relationships among the individual components of your app by including an `elementRelationshipSet` in your app manifest.
 Use this object to specify both [one-way dependencies](#one-way-dependencies) and [mutual dependencies](#mutual-dependencies) among app components.

-Only a subset of Teams app capabilities can be specified as runtime requirements in app manifest.
-This support will expand over time.
-The following app manifest elements can be specified as having one-way or mutual dependencies:
+The following app manifest components can be specified as having one-way or mutual dependencies:

 - Tabs: personal (`staticTabs`) and configurable (`configurableTabs`)
 - Message extensions (`composeExtensions`), including individual commands
 - Bots (`bots`)

-Each app capability is defined by the newly introduced property, `id`, which maps to `botId` for bots, `entityId` for static tabs, and `id` for configurable tabs and message extensions.
+Each app components is defined by the newly introduced property, `id`, which maps to `botId` for bots, `entityId` for static tabs, and `id` for configurable tabs and message extensions.
 Teams and other Microsoft 365 hosts support apps that contain either a single configurable tab, a single message extension, or both.
 The ID property future-proofs your app in case host support expands to accommodate multiple instances of these components.

 > [!IMPORTANT]
 > Ensure the relationships you create adhere to the following validation rules: